lucky-vers/Cryptonite/Tasks/Forensics - June 31st/Challenges/Pentathon.md

 As with the previous one, I have no clue if this is the correct flag since I couldn't find a writeup, but it should be.

+EDIT: So the command was `whoami`, since it was the first command after the remote connection the script made.

 # schmerz-3

 **Flag** `flag{fA3bDtO6QL}`